In this post, you will learn everything you need to know about Nilaveli Beach in 2024.

 Its remote paradise-looking surroundings make it pretty easy to understand why!

-πŸ₯Έ Interesting fact: Nilaveli means “moon-shine open land” in Tamil and “blue sand” in Sinhala.
+Interesting fact: Nilaveli means “moon-shine open land” in Tamil and “blue sand” in Sinhala.

 You can enjoy an amazing view of the Indian Ocean, on this clean and quiet beach.
-Not many tourists in the area made it the perfect spot for us!

 The water here is pristine, and you can go quite far in the water without necessarily swimming as the beach gradually slopes down into the water.

-Another curious fact: when we were diving into the ocean in front of our hotel, there were many microscopic fish that were zipping our legs, imagine you get zipped by (light) electricity.
-I couldn’t find their name and they are not harmful, so that didn’t bother us.
+Another curious fact: when we were diving into the ocean in front of our hotel, there were many microscopic fish that were zipping our legs, imagine as if you would get zipped by (light) electricity.

 The best time to visit Nilaveli

-The best season to visit this beach (and overall the East Coast of Sri Lanka) is between March/April to October.
+The best season to visit this beach (and overall the East Coast of Sri Lanka) is between March-April to October.

 This period guarantees an ideal experience, allowing you to put away your umbrellas and enjoy hot sunny days and little to no rainy days (it can happen, but rarely).